 Student responsibilities as library users include appropriate behavior in the library, appropriate use of resources, and returning materials on time.
 The circulation period for books and audio is one month.
 Magazines and videos are checked-out for one week.
 Students can check their library records using the Alexandria Library Catalog through the Shepherd Schoolwires web site.
 Fines are \$.25 per day per item.
 There is a three day grace period after the due date to return materials without accruing a fine.
-If the item is returned after the grace days, then the fine is based on the original due date.
+If the item is returned after the grace period, the fine will then start at \$1 (with a maximum of \$5).
 Choices for fine payments include: working in the school library, donating books and other items that the library may be able to use, or paying cash.
 A student may not donate books for a lost book unless it is the same title and same binding.
 There will be fines assessed for items returned damaged.
 To insure proper check-out procedures have been completed, books and research may be checked as students exit the library.